Health Lifestyle

 • Fatigue

-Symptoms usually last for around a week or so as the body adjusts to the lack of carbohydrates.
+Symptoms usually last about a week as the body adjusts to the lack of carbohydrates.

-Due to possible symptoms of keto flu, such as diarrhea and vomiting, along with the fact that most of the initial weight loss on a keto diet is water weight, hydration (with electrolytes) is especially important.
+Due to possible symptoms of the keto flu, such as diarrhea and vomiting, and because most initial weight loss on a keto diet is water weight, hydration (with electrolytes) is especially important.

 Nutrient Deficiencies